2022 NCAA DII Women’s Outdoor Track & Field Rating Index – Week 2

-The latest edition of the NCAA Division II Women’s Outdoor Track & Field National Rating Index has changed drastically from a week ago, as released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.
-Only two teams of the 25 that make up the National TFRI remained steady in a week that evolved as competition ramped up.
+Here is the second installment of the 2022 NCAA Division II Women’s Outdoor Track & Field National Rating Index released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.
+Only marks from the current season are being used, which gives a comprehensive, objective look at which teams have stood out in the early goings.

 NCAA Division II — Women's Outdoor Track & Field